 Most importantly, the SoBro Guesthouse is within walking distance to many of the things you’ll want to see/eat (with dangerous proximity to Martin’s BBQ.)
 The rest of Nashville is at your fingertips with a quick Uber or Lyft ride.
 And if you’re driving — there’s free parking.

-(Note: I stayed as a guest of SoBro Guesthouse during my Nashville stay.)
+(Note: I stayed as a guest of SoBro Guesthouse during my Nashville weekend.)

 Happy traveling and eating!